shaunbharat/minecraftstatushook/README.md

 - Until the correct password is entered, players won't be able to move or interact with the server.
 - Players are kicked on incorrect passwords.
 - The password can be refreshed with `/potd`.

+## License

+There is currently no license.

+Copyright (c) 2024 Shaun Bharat.
+All rights reserved.